Get Excited—You’re Blazer Bound!

 The Office of Student Accounts is here to help you put “the money part” into action.
 They’ll help you figure out how to pay your bill by presenting you ALL the options.
-For information regarding payment plans, Direct Parent PLUS Loan, and alternative loan options, visit the Students Accounts page.
+For information regarding payment plans, Direct Parent PLUS Loan, and alternative loan options, click here.

-Students attending Elms are required to complete the following forms:
+Students attending Elms are required to complete the Financial Responsibility Form.

 Student Life at Elms will be an exciting part of your college experience.
 From sports and clubs to working on campus and hanging out by the fire pit, we offer a wide range of ways to get involved as both a resident or commuter student.
 Either way, your time as a Blazer will be unforgettable!

 Planning to live on campus?
-As an incoming resident student, you need to complete the following items:
+As an incoming resident student, you need to complete the following form: